lyz-code/blue-book/docs/devops/kubernetes/kubernetes.md

 # [Tools to test](https://filippobuletto.github.io/kubernetes-toolbox/)

+* [Velero](https://velero.io/): To backup and migrate Kubernetes resources and persistent volumes.

 * [Popeye](https://github.com/derailed/popeye) is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
 It sanitizes your cluster based on what's deployed and not